-Sri Aurobindo (1872 – 1950) was an early Indian revolutionary, who later left politics to pursue his spiritual sadhana.
+Sri Aurobindo (1872 – 1950) was a key figure in the early movement for Indian Independence.
+He was arrested by the British on charges of sedition and after a deep spiritual experience in jail, he left politics to pursue a path of spiritual seeking.
 Sri Aurobindo founded an ashram in Pondicherry, where he became a prominent spiritual philosopher, poet and Spiritual Master.
-His greatest work was the epic poem Savitri.
+His greatest work was the epic poem Savitri and his Magnus opus The Life Divine.

 Short Biography Sri Aurobindo